enzomagro/EvaneosTemplateManagerRefactor/README.md

 but for the purpose of the test, this is enough.

-5) Name-spaces and auto-load have been introduced : this is only a suggestion to avoid the "deprecated" include_once instructions. composer.json file can do the job and centralize all the autoloaded files and classes
+5) Name-spaces and auto-load have been introduced : this is ONLY a suggestion to avoid the "deprecated" include_once instructions.
+==> composer.json file can do the job and centralize all the autoloaded files and classes